fabriceleal/Gengetopt-Js/README.md

 # Gengetopt-Js
 ### Gengetopt-like lib for parsing command line args for Node

-A simple lib for parsing pairs of named command line arguments, for node.
+A simple lib for parsing pairs of named command line arguments (behaviour is undefined for non-named arguments, sorry ...), for node.

 Check the dir release/ for the actual module's code.
 Anything outside that folder is not included in the module.